AndersDeath/diary2/000-current.md

 # 25 September - Monday - Yerevan - 361 day of immigration

 Today I just was working on my own stuff.
 I finally back to work on Github article.
 I finished with the first draft.
 Tomorrow I will working on text grooming.
+Additionally I released another part of holy theory.